chrisnoonan98675/site/xl-deploy/how-to/perform-rolling-deployments.markdown

   ![Infrastructure with load balancer](images/rolling-update/infrastructure-with-loadbalancer.png)

 1. On the load balancer, add the nodes you are deploying to the **Managed Servers** field.
-**Note:** We are using the F5 BigIp plugin, but this property is available on any load balancer plugin.
+**Note:** You are using the F5 BigIp plugin, but this property is available on any load balancer plugin.

  ![Managed servers on the load balancer](images/rolling-update/managed-servers.png)

 1. Add a load balancer to the environment.
-In our case the **Traffic Manager** is added to the **Rolling Environment**.
+In this case the **Traffic Manager** is added to the **Rolling Environment**.

  ![Environment with load balancer](images/rolling-update/environment-with-loadbalancer.png)